 Ecuador's Intellectual Property Law (May 19, 1998) regulates and guarantees intellectual property.
 The law covers inventions, trademarks, commercial logos and models, commercial and industrial secrets, brand names, distinctive appearances of businesses and commercial establishments and any other intellectual creation for agricultural, industrial or commercial use.
-The law applies to both Ecuadorians and foreign nationals residing in or not in Ecuador.
+The law applies to both Ecuadorians and foreign nationals.